Nutritionist vs Dietitian: Which is Right For You?

 Now that you know what dietitians are all about, you’re probably wondering what sets them apart from nutritionists.

 In each country, the specific differentiation varies.
-In the United States, a nutritionist is anyone who offers nutritional advice as a professional service, regardless of their specifications.
+In the United States, a certified nutritionist is anyone who offers nutritional advice as a professional service, regardless of their specifications.

 In addition to offering diet advice, many nutritionists also educate the public about health.
 However, depending on the state, not all nutritionists are qualified to offer medical nutrition therapy.
 Some states allow nutritionists to perform these services, but prevent them from seeking reimbursement through insurance.